Dinny Kelleher

 Denis "Dinny" Kelleher (22 July 1902 – 30 May 1963) was an Australian rules footballer who played for Carlton and South Melbourne in the Victorian Football League (VFL).

 Early life

 Born in the small rural town of Baddaginnie in 1902.
 He apparently captained his school's football team, then went on to play with Baddaginnie in the Euroa District Football Association in 1919, 1920 and 1921.

 Kelleher then played with Benalla in the Ovens and Murray Football League in 1922 and 1923, gaining selection in the OMFL team against the VFL in 1923.

 He stood out of football in 1924 as Benalla refused to clear him to Wangaratta.
 Standing out of football for a year gave him an automatic clearance.
-At Wangaratta he played as the team's centre half-forward in their 1925 Ovens and Murray Football League premiership and 1926 Ovens and Murray Football League grand final loss to St. Patrick's.
+At Wangaratta he played as the team's centre half-forward in their 1925 Ovens and Murray Football League premiership and in their 1926 Ovens and Murray Football League grand final loss to St. Patrick's.
 Kelleher represented the O&MFL in a match against the VFL in 1926 at Albury.